onflow/flow/docs/content/contributors/portal-overview.md

 -  **Tools**

-     - All software, SDKs and other *tools* used to build on Flow are published in this section eg. FCL, `flow-cli` … et.
-This section includes learning content related to these *specific* tools.
+     - All software, SDKs and other *tools* used to build on Flow are published in this section eg. FCL, `flow-cli` … etc. This section includes learning content related to these *specific* tools.

 -  **Community**